 Q: Are there any other suggestions?

-A: Since we are striving build our community as well as help you find partners, please be sure to include your full name in the note if your email name doesn't include it.
-We also encourage you to use friendly conversational "human" language in your notes.
-For example: "Hi all, this is Greta Garbo and I need a partner for Thursday July 24th in Arlington.
+A: Since we are striving to build our community as well as help you find partners, please be sure to include your full name in the note if your email name doesn't include it.
+We also encourage you to use a friendly conversational "human" language in your notes.
+For example: "Hi all, this is Greta Garbo and I need a partner for Thursday, July 24th in Arlington.
 Is anyone interested?
 I usually play 2 over 1 but am happy to play Standard American.
 Thanks!"